DNS Manager Overview

 Alternatively, to keep the domain zone empty and prevent the DNS Manager from creating DNS records, select No, I want the zone empty.

 Click Add a Master Zone.
-The webpage shown below then appears, with your domain zone information.
+The page shown below then appears, populated with your domain zone information.

 If you want to add a slave zone instead of a master zone, click the I wanted a slave zone link to the lower right.